2008 Houston Astros season: September

+Closer José Valverde converted his 40th save on September 7, also recording his 15th successive conversion.
+Valverde worked the 11th inning and whiffed two to finalize a 9-to-7 triumph over the Chicago Cubs.
+Valverde became the third Astros moundsman to attain 40 or more saves in a season, joining Billy Wagner (44 in 2003) and Brad Lidge (42 in 2005).
+(Note: For single seasons, playing for HOU, in the regular season, requiring saves ≥ 40, sorted by ascending season.)

 On September 8, in his first major league plate appearance, Mark Saccomanno connected for a home run on the first pitch thrown to him at the level.
 He became the 12th player in National League history to achieve the latter distinction, and the 25th major leaguer overall.
 Saccomanno appeared as a pinch hitter in the fifth inning.